junipertcy/simpliciality-testing/docs/index.rst

    src/sample
    src/enumeration

+Please contact Tzu-Chi Yen <tzuchi.yen@colorado.edu> if you have any questions.

 Acknowledgements
 ----------------
-The :code:`Simplicial-test` library is inspired and supported by the following great humans, `Josh Grochow`_, `Jean-Gabriel Young`_, and `Alice Patania`_.
+The :code:`simplicial-test` library is inspired and supported by these great humans, `Josh Grochow`_, `Jean-Gabriel Young`_, and `Alice Patania`_.

 We want to thank